What's happening right now in the 108 bread project?

 I am making 108 different kinds of bread with no set standard for what constitutes a remake rather than a separate bread.
 Do-overs vs. another kind of bread - purely arbitrary and personal decision.

-It's been two years so far and there's no deadline.
-Not sure if I will drop this when I reach 108 or whether I will continue as a bread crazy person, perhaps milling my own flour and baking in an outdoor oven while wearing hemp clothing, birkenstocks and a bandana (who looks good in a bandana past age 25?).
+It's been six years so far and there's no deadline.
+Not sure if I will drop this when I reach 108 or whether I will continue as a bread crazy person.
+I grind my own flour in a small, wooden, but electric, German mill.
+There remains the fantasy of baking in an outdoor oven while wearing hemp clothing.
+Actually, the outdoor brick or clay oven would be fine without the hemp.

 Because I like the number